ividyon/WitchyBND/NOTES.md

-* Now supports ZSTD compression.
+* Updated ZSTD compression to the default compression level (15).
+* Fixed an issue with unpacking DCX files.